Amitsharma-28/RFM-Analysis/README.md

 <p align="center"><img width="1052" height="333" alt="Screenshot 2025-11-18 at 3 48 48 PM" src="https://github.com/user-attachments/assets/7f9d04c3-5aa7-45d6-92d0-63affa9fb36c" /></p>

-- 100% (13 customers) in this segment fall within the bottom 20% of the customer base for recency, indicating they have gone the longest without making a purchase and represent the most inactive group in the dataset.
+- 100% (13 customers) in this segment purchased less recently than 80% of the customer base, placing all of them in the bottom 20% for recency.
+The at risk segment has been inactive for a long period and shows a high likelihood of disengagement.

-- 100% (13 customers) in this segment fall within the bottom 20% of the customer base for purchase frequency, meaning they purchase less often than almost all other customers and show no signs of consistent or repeat purchasing behaviour.
+- 100% (13 customers) in this segment purchase less frequently than 80% of the customer base, placing them in the bottom 20% for purchase frequency.
+The at risk segment reflects consistently low repeat-buying behaviour, signalling weak loyalty and limited interaction with the business.

-- 100% (13 customers) in this segment fall within the bottom 20% of the customer base for monetary value, meaning they spend less than almost all other customers and consistently contribute the lowest revenue levels in the dataset.
+- 100% (13 customers) in this segment spend less than 80% of the customer base, placing them in the bottom 20% for total spending.
+The at risk segment contributes the lowest revenue levels in the dataset.

 ## Recommendations